Cannabis Real Estate

 What is the importance of cannabis real estate?

-Cannabis is already legal in a number of states, and the market is rapidly growing.
+Cannabis is already legal in several states, and the market is rapidly growing.
 Retailers, distributors, manufacturers, and growers will all require a place to operate.
 Cities have designated zoning for cannabis businesses inside their boundaries.
-To know what their land may be used for, land and property owners must understand how their land is designated.
+To know if their land may be used for, is in the green zones and property owners must understand how their land is designated.
 This is especially important for those who want to sell or rent their cannabis property since its value is defined by its prospective applications.

-Because cannabis properties are currently in such great demand, many once abandoned and unsightly residences have been transformed into highly profitable business possibilities.
-Because there are so many rules and regulations governing the acquisition, development, licensing, and other aspects of cannabis real estate, it is strongly suggested that you contact with a cannabis real estate professional.
+Because cannabis properties are currently in such great demand, many once-abandoned and unsightly residences have been transformed into highly profitable business possibilities.
+Because there are so many rules and regulations governing the acquisition, development, licensing, and other aspects of cannabis real estate, it is strongly suggested that you contact a cannabis real estate professional.

 Leasing or buying?

-Often, cannabis entrepreneurs will have to face the question of whether it would be better to lease or to buy cannabis real estate.
+Often, cannabis entrepreneurs will have to face the question of whether it would be better to lease or buy cannabis real estate listings.
 Most states accept both for the issuance of a cannabis license.
-Here are some pros and cons to answer the question of “should I lease or buy”?
+Here are some pros and cons to answer the question of “Should I lease or buy”?

 • Buying: